 To make our Frequency Distribution, we are going to use the COUNTIF function.
-To use any function, we start by typing an equal sign = in the cell where we are building our function.
-Immediately after typing the equal sign, we type the name of the function, which in this case is COUNTIF, for example, =COUNTIF(A2:A12,C2)
+To use any function, you start by typing an equal sign = in the cell where you are building your function.
+Immediately after typing the equal sign, you type the name of the function, which in this case is COUNTIF, for example, =COUNTIF(A2:A12,C2)